How AI-powered tech landed man in jail with scant evidence

 The U.S. government has spent more than $6.9 million on gunshot detection systems, including ShotSpotter, in discretionary grants and earmarked funds, the Justice Department said in response to questions from AP.
 States and local governments have spent millions more, from a separate pool of federal tax dollars, to purchase the system.

 The company’s share price has more than doubled since it went public in 2017 and it posted revenue of nearly $30 million in the first half of 2021.
 It’s hardly ubiquitous, however.
 ShotSpotter’s website lists 119 communities in the U.S., the Caribbean and South Africa where it operates.
-The company says it has deployed 18,000 sensors covering 810 square miles.
+The company says it has deployed 18,000 sensors covering 810 square miles (2,100 square kilometers).

 In 2018, it acquired a predictive policing company called HunchLab, which integrates its AI models with ShotSpotter’s gunshot detection data to purportedly predict crime before it happens.